mampfes/hacs_waste_collection_schedule/doc/ics/za_sws_de.md

 ## How to get the configuration arguments

-- Goto <https://www.za-sws.de/abfallkalender.cfm?ab=1> and select your location.
+- Go to <https://www.za-sws.de/abfallkalender.cfm?ab=1> and select your location.
 - Click on `URL in die Zwischenablage kopieren` to copy the link to the ICS file.
 - Replace the `url` in the example configuration with this link.